v4rakh/upda/README.md

 ## [Official documentation](./_doc/Home.md)

 Please head over to the documentation for setup, usage, and operation.

-This README mainly focuses on development instead.
+This section mainly focuses on development.

 ## Development & contribution